![]() |

 finished, there were

-few signs of religion left in As
+few signs of religion left in Turkey

 I’ve mentioned elsewhere, my interest in